ngrunwald/datasplash/README.md

   Java shim for these objects instead.
 - If you see something like `java.lang.ClassNotFoundException: Options` you probably forgot to compile your namespace.
+- Whenever you need to check some spec in user code, you will have to first require those specs because they may not be loaded in your Clojure runtime.
+But don't use `(require)` because it's not thread safe.
+See [[this issue]](https://clojure.atlassian.net/browse/CLJ-1876) for a workaround.

 ## License